Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 Viewfinder

-The viewfinder of the EOS 40D has been upgraded to have a higher magnification than the viewfinder of the EOS 20D/30D (up to 0.95x compared to 0.90x), and although this is only a slight increase in terms of specifications, the view through the viewfinder is noticeably larger and brighter, and it does not suffer from any distortion or corner softness.
+The viewfinder of the EOS 40D has been upgraded to have a higher magnification than the viewfinder of the EOS 20D/30D (up to 0.95x compared to 0.90x).
+Although this is only a slight increase in specifications, the View through the viewfinder is noticeably larger and brighter.
+In addition, it does not suffer from any distortion or corner softness.
 In the same way as in earlier versions, the eyepiece rubber may be removed, making it possible to replace it with the eyepiece cover, a different eyepiece, or an angled finder.

 Displays that focus on